5 roadblocks on the Scaling-Up journey (and how to smash through them)

-Want to scale your business?
+Want to Scale-Up your business?
 Feeling fired up and ready to take on the world?
 Make no mistake.
-Scaling up is hard work.
+Scaling-Up is hard work.
 You’re going to need energy, drive and fanatical attention to detail.
 Not forgetting a perpetually inquisitive brain that thrives on learning new things and absorbing the latest thinking.

 So often, I meet people who want to expand their business but don’t have this growth mindset.
 They’re not reading 12 or more books a year.
 Or going to conferences.
 Or prioritising training and development in their businesses.
 If this is you, there’s no point wasting your time reading this blog.
 You need to lower your bar and accept things aren’t going to change.
 It’s like buying a gym membership and then never going.
 You won’t ever reach your fitness goals.